 Like any other exercise, deadlifts require perfect form for the best results and to avoid injury.

 How-to: With your feet hip-width apart and a barbell in your grip or a kettlebell in your hands, take a breath in, lower your hips and flex your knees, until your shins contact the bar in front of you.

-Look forward, keep your chest up and back arched, and drive through your heels to lift the weight, breathing out.
+Look forward, keep your chest and upper body up and back arched, and drive through your heels to lift the weight, breathing out.
 After the bar passes your knees, pull your shoulders back and together, driving your hips into the bar.
-Lower the bar and repeat 10 times for 3-5 sets.
+Lower the bar, return to starting position, and repeat 10 times for 3-5 sets.